Davion-Liu/Match-progress.github.io/README.md

 # Match-progress.github.io
-Awesome Neural Models for Semantic Match   A collection of papers maintained by MatchZoo Team.
+## <center>Awesome Neural Models for Semantic Match</center>
+A collection of papers maintained by MatchZoo Team.
 Checkout our open source toolkit MatchZoo for more information!